2 October Tour de City 2023 - Winners Announced

 The big challenge for us all is knowing how to create the right environment for open and supportive conversations.
 The good news is, that there is a lot that can be done that is quick and easy to implement.
 It is often these first steps that are overlooked – but creating an internal culture that allows employees to be open about all aspects of their wellbeing is crucial.
 In doing so we create an environment where training and other interventions are best placed to be as impactful as possible.

-Joining the This is Me initiative and using the power of storytelling in your organisation will help you work towards the Mental Health at Work Commitments, particularly Commitment 3 which is all about promoting an open culture and empowering employees to champion mental health and be a positive role model in the workplace.
+Joining the This is Me initiative and using the power of storytelling in your organisation will help you work towards the, particularly Commitment 3 which is all about promoting an open culture and empowering employees to champion mental health and be a positive role model in the workplace.

 When approaching a conversation, ensure it is in a neutral space.
 If you treat it like a work conversation, so will the person you are talking to.
 Instead of the same old meeting room, find somewhere quiet, relaxed or an environment that creates a disconnect from your roles.
 Some of my best conversations with staff have happened whilst walking around a museum, or sat by a food truck.